ThomasMBury/ewstools/examples/readme.md

-# Examples
+# Demos/Tutorials
-**A collection of iPython notebooks demonstrating applications of ewstools.**
+**A collection of iPython notebooks demonstrating various applications of ewstools.**

 ### ews_single.ipynb

-Simulates a single trajectory of the Ricker model undergoing a Fold and Flip bifurcation and computes EWS.
+- Simulate a single stochastic trajectory of the Ricker model going through a Fold bifurcation
+- Show how to use the package *ewstools* to compute early warning signals
+- Visualise the output of *ewstools* graphically

 ### ews_multi.ipynb